-Glass Breakwater was dismissed because of security/force protection and operational/navigational reasons, as discussed below.
-This location is a narrow strip of man-made land that separates the Philippine Sea to the north and Outer Apra Harbor to the south (see number [4] on Figure 2.3-2).
+Glass Breakwater is a narrow strip of man-made land that separates the Philippine Sea to the north and Outer Apra Harbor to the south (see number [4] on Figure 2.3-1).
 There are no existing wharves or piers on the breakwater.
+This location was dismissed for reasons discussed below.